Jean-Fred64/C64-XUM1541-II/documentation/firmware.md

 Remember earlier when we checked out *Device Manager*?
 Before continuing I recommend ensuring that the XUM1541 is now listed as expected, it should now show up in a different section than where we found the Arduino Pro Micro (back when it was an Arduino).
 For reference, see the picture below.

+**NB!** If everything seems to be going wrong (the peripheral is no longer recognized), you can connect the XUM 1541-II card to another PC and return to your installation PC.
+I've had this problem on some rather surly PCs

 ![Device Manager](https://github.com/tebl/C64-XUM1541-II/raw/main/gallery/documentation/device_manager2.png)

 ## 1.3> Install OpenCBM